git-carlos/git-carlos.github.io/_pages/about.md

 I am Carlos, a graduate of Florida State University, where I earned a Bachelor of Science in Computer Science.

-Currently, I work as a Systems Engineer with at General Dynamics Electric Boat.
+Currently, I work as an Engineer at General Dynamics Electric Boat.